VaheSaroyan/react-native-boilerplate/README.md

 - `yarn start` to start the metro bundler, in a dedicated terminal
 - `yarn ios` to run the iOS application (remember to start a simulator or connect an iPhone phone)

-## Digging Deeper

-To learn more about this boilerplate, go to [full documentation](https://thecodingmachine.github.io/react-native-boilerplate)

 ## License

 This project is released under the [MIT License](LICENSE).